ALTIBASE/Documents/Manuals/Altibase_7.1/eng/CLI User's Manual.md

 #### Reading and Writing LOB Data

-After obtaining a LOB Locator, users can use it to read from or write to LOB data.
+After obtaining a LOB Locator, users can use it to read or write LOB data.
 The relevant CLI functions are as follows:

 - SQLBindFileToParam
 - SQLGetLob